-he way we interact with business is changing, from online to offline.
-Organizations are going through fundamental upheaval.
+he way we interact with business is changing, from offline to online.
+Organisations are going through fundamental upheaval.
 At the heart of this change is the business architect.
-Once considered a niche role, the business architect is now one that most organisations have on the employee headcount, for tackling strategy to leading and shaping transformation.
+Once considered a niche role, the business architect is now one that most organisations have on the employee headcount, responsible for tackling strategy to leading and shaping transformation.

-As the discipline matures, most organisations are hiring more and more business architects, but we find ourselves at a crossroads.
+As the business architecture discipline matures, most organisations are hiring more and more business architects, but we find ourselves at a crossroads.
 Why is this?
-Why are some business architecture practices and disciplines successful and why do some fail?
+Why are some business architecture practices successful and why do others fail?
 What is the fundamental role of the business architect?
-Where do the successful business architects go, once they have mastered their discipline?
-In this paper we try to answer some of these core questions, with the aim of laying down a blueprint for the evolution of business architecture and the business architect role for business architecture practitioners, for organisations, and for the business architecture discipline overall.
+Where do the successful business architects go once they have mastered their discipline?
+In this paper, we answer some of these core questions, with the aim of providing a blueprint for the evolution of business architecture and the business architect role for practitioners, for organisations, and for the business architecture discipline overall.